 Dorothy died on March 2, 2011 at 93 years of age at Arden Courts, an assisted-living facility in Annandale, VA.
 She is buried in Saint Patrick’s Cemetery in Fall River, MA.Upon her death, Miss Vaill left a generous bequest to the Holy Union Sisters.
 This fund was established in 2013 in her memory.

 Through Dorothy’s generosity The Holy Union Sisters are pleased to be able to offer grants based on financial need to students attending a Catholic Elementary or High School and women attending College or a Job Training program.
-The application process is closed for the 2019-20 program.
-We will be accepting applications for 2020-21 school year beginning in mid-November.
-Guidelines and applications will be available on this page in November 2019.
-All applications are due, and must be postmarked, by February 15th.
-If you are interested in applying for a Dorothy Vaill Grant, please visit us again here in November.
+The Guidelines and applications for the 2020 program can be found below.
+Updated Guidelines for the 2021 program will be available on this page in Fall 2020.
+There are three types of applications: Elementary School; High School; and College / Professional Training.